-Each of our organisations offer school resources on a range of themes.
+Each of our organisations offer school sessions and resources on a range of themes.
 All the collections can be used to teach across different subjects and topics.
 Use the below filter to find exactly what you're looking for.

 A how to guide for student researchers featuring The Twins by John Everett Millais.